ocoudray/first-widget/README.md

 + Note that for a **dev install**:
     + An `egg-link` file links back to the source folder
     + No file is copied to the folder `nbextensions/FirstWidget`
-    + Thanks to the `--symlink` you just need to restart the kernel to take into account any modification in the Python code
+    + Thanks to the `--symlink`, during dev, you just need to restart the kernel to take into account any modification in the Python code!

 ### 3.3 - `jupyter nbextension (install|uninstall)`